With People and Society

 Sugidama

-At Sushiro, we are increasing work efficiency by introducing automated lanes in the kitchen, improving service and creating a comfortable working environment.
-In addition, in November 2023, we revised the dress code for store staff, allowing them to choose any hair color and hairstyle they like.
-By allowing employees to work enthusiastically and make the most of their individuality, we aim to improve the experience value of our customers.
+At Sushiro, the introduction of automated kitchen lanes has improved operational efficiency while enhancing service quality and creating a more comfortable working environment.
+In addition, in November 2023, we revised the dress code for store staff, allowing them to freely choose their hair color and hairstyle.
+By allowing employees to work with more individuality and vitality, we will enhance the value of the experience for our customers.

 Commitment to Safety, Quality and Reliability